Saudi index snaps 4 days of losses, Egypt outperforms

-Most stock markets in the Gulf ended higher on Monday, with the Saudi index snapping a four-day winning streak, while the Egyptian bourse rose for a fourth session in five.
+DUBAI: Most stock markets in the Gulf ended higher on Monday, with the Saudi index snapping a four-day losing streak, while the Egyptian bourse rose for a fourth session in five.

 GCC stock markets mostly were in the green as slight price corrections in the last few days to weeks triggered interest.
 Investors remain optimistic even though inflation is becoming a growing concern, said Wael Makarem, senior market strategist at Exness.